 1.4.3 The 1990s

-Latin American feminisms during the 1990s are characterized by a focus on gender equality and non-discrimination within the confines of institutions governed by neo-liberal policies (Coba & Herrera 2013: 18).
-As a result, it is referred to as a liberal feminism not grounded in resistance, but rather in its adaptation to a neoliberal infrastructure that was ushered in throughout the region.
+Latin American feminisms during the 1990s are characterized by a focus on gender equality and non-discrimination within the confines of institutions governed by neoliberal policies (Coba & Herrera 2013: 18).
+As a result, they are referred to as liberal feminisms not grounded in resistance, but rather in their adaptation to a neoliberal infrastructure that was ushered in throughout the region.
 Neoliberalism had a distinct impact on women’s activism and the development of feminist ideas.
 Women were one of the most affected groups with the shifts in economic policies, and the phrase “feminization of poverty” accurately captured the detrimental impact on women’s lives.
 Many women joined the menial labor force (e.g., maquilas, agricultural labor) without any labor rights or access to fair wages (Gargallo 2004: 117).

 Among the institutions participating in the institutionalization of feminisms was the academy.
-From the late 1980s well into the 1990s, Women’s Studies Programs started organizing throughout universities.
-Moreover, the study of feminist philosophy more broadly started finding its way into curricula as the activism of earlier decades pressured universities to support women and gender studies (Schutte & Femenías 2010: 400).
+From the late 1980s well into the 1990s, women’s studies programs started organizing throughout universities.
+Moreover, the study of feminist philosophy more broadly started finding its way into curricula as the activism of earlier decades pressured universities to support women’s and gender studies (Schutte & Femenías 2010: 400).
 The decade marked the professionalization of feminism.
 Feminism, which had once been an orienting force of activism, became employable and profitable (Bartra 2001: 11).
 However, this is not to discredit the tremendous effort that the development of university programs required.
-As university programs became institutional fixtures, they also served as counter hegemonic spaces where resistance could be facilitated.
+As university programs became institutional fixtures, they also served as counter-hegemonic spaces where resistance could be facilitated.

 The 1990s also saw the initiation of journals and formal publications.
-In 1990, Debate Feminista was launched by Marta Lamas and remains one of the most impactful journal publications on intellectual feminisms.
+In 1990, Debate Feminista was launched by Marta Lamas.
+It remains one of the most impactful journal publications on intellectual feminisms.
 In 1991, La Correa Feminista was created to bring together the thoughts of autonomous and radical feminists.
-It ran until 1998 when the editors self-assessed the journal’s goals and decided to launch Creatividad Feminista, an online publication which ran until 2008 when its daughter site, MamaMetal, was created.
-Finally, La Doble Jornada sprang as a feminist supplement to La Jornada, Mexico’s leading leftist newspaper, and ran from 1986–1998 (Millán 2014: 156).
+It ran until 1998 when the editors self-assessed the journal’s goals and decided to launch Creatividad Feminista, an online publication which ran until 2008, when its daughter site, MamaMetal, was created.
+Finally, La Doble Jornada sprang as a feminist supplement to La Jornada, Mexico’s leading Leftist newspaper, and ran from 1986–1998 (Millán 2014: 156).

-During this time, Latin American feminisms began to privilege the use of the category “gender” or the “gender perspective” over patriarchy as the conceptual framework from which to talk about the situation of women.
-The shift to use language of gender is largely owed to the importation of North American feminist ideas.
-In the Latin American context, Gayle Rubin’s work received substantial attention as evidenced by numerous translations as well as by extensive commentary on its complex understanding of the sex-gender system (Gargallo 2004: 21).
+During this time, Latin American feminisms began to privilege the use of the category gender or the gender perspective over patriarchy as the conceptual framework from which to talk about the situation of women.
+The shift to using language of gender is largely owed to the importation of North American feminist ideas.
+In the Latin American context, Gayle Rubin’s work received substantial attention as evidenced by numerous translations as well as by extensive commentary on its complex understanding of the sex/gender system (Gargallo 2004: 21).
 However, it is important to note that the term was already being deployed by scholars and carried with it a variety of connotations (Schutte 1998b: 88).

-Gender was translated to Spanish as género, which to many was a poor translation.
-Género, which translates to English as species or kind, traveled to the Latin American context via academic publishing and sparked debate on its aptness to map onto the feminist conditions of the region.
+Gender was translated to Spanish as “género”, which to many was a poor translation.
+Género, which translates to English as “species” or “kind”, traveled to the Latin American context via academic publishing and sparked debate on its aptness to map onto the feminist conditions of the region.
 The gender perspective, which employs the paradigm of radical individualism characteristic of the decade, comes to stand alongside the concept of empowerment as one that can specifically target women’s needs.
-The language of gender and empowerment were used by the United Nations as part of their universalizing goals for women during the 1995 World Conference on Women held in Beijing, a moment which marked mounted tensions around the de-politicization of Latin American feminisms (Bastian Duarte 2012: 157).
+The language of gender and empowerment was used by the United Nations as part of their universalizing goals for women during the 1995 World Conference on Women held in Beijing, a moment which marked mounted tensions around the de-politicization of Latin American feminisms (Bastian Duarte 2012: 157).